Willyb15/Data-Science-Python/Week2/python_lecture.md

 ### Intro to Strings
 Today we are going to learn about another pretty common data type, strings.
 From a high-level perspective, a string is just a bit of text.
 This could be text that you have read in from a file, html that you pulled from the internet, or any other text.
 From Python's perspective, a string (type `str`) is simply a collection of encoded characters.
 Wait, what's an encoding...?

 An encoding is just a fancy way of us saying that the characters in our string follow a certain format, or structure.
-The reason it matters for us in terms of our Python programs, though, is that Python expects that our strings are in one of a couple of different encodings (either ASCII, utf-8, or unicode).
+The reason it matters for us in terms of our Python programs, though, is that Python expects that our strings are in one of a couple of different encodings (either `ASCII`, `utf-8`, or `unicode`).
 This isn't something you will run into often, and especially not when defining your own strings (it's probably most prevelant when pulling text from the Internet).
 However, it's worth noting because there is a good chance that sometime in your Python career, you will end up with Python telling you it doesn't recognize a certain character in one of your strings, and an unexpected encoding will most likely be at the heart of that error.

 In Python, strings are recognized as a collection of characters surrounded by a set of either single quotation marks (`''`) or double quotation marks (`""`).
 So long as you open and close your string with a **matching** set of single or double quotation marks, you are free to use either.
-The single caveat to that is that if you are writing an expression with a single quotation mark in it (such as "Don't do that"), you have to use a matching set of **double** quotation marks.
+The single caveat to that is that if you are writing an expression with a single quotation mark in it (such as "Don't do that"), you will typically use a matching set of **double** quotation marks.
 Let's experiment with some strings in the IPython console...

 ```python
 In [1]: 'This is a string.'